williaz/TechRefresher/AWS.md

 - stack: a collection of AWS resources
 - update: a change set to summarize proposed change
 #### CloudWatch
+- metrics, custom metrix
+- events: any changes made to your AWS resource
+- log agent, send your log to it and minitor in real time
+- alarmm, watch a single metrix
+  - state must have changed and been maintained for a specified period of time
+  - OK, ALARM, INSUFFICIENT_DATA
+- dashboard, view graph and stat

 #### CloudTrail
+- logs all API calls, including console activities and command line instructions
+- diff accounts can send yheir trails to a central account
+- can enable in al region
+- by default, log sent to S3 is encrypted
 #### AWS Config
+- record cinfig changes
+- config rule: represents desired config for a resource to assess your overall compliance and risk status
+- continuous monitoring
+- continous assessment
+- changes management
+- operational troubleshooting
+- compliance monitoring

 #### VPC Flow Log
+- info on IP traffic
+- use CloudWatch log, alarm
+- levels
+  - VPC
+  - Subnet
+  - Network interface
+- security monitoring , app troubleshooting
 #### Trusted Advisor
+- 5 categories
+  - cost optimization
+  - security
+  - fault tolerance
+  - performance
+  - service limits
+- status
+  - red: action
+  - yellow: investigation
+  - green
 #### AWS Organization
+- AWS account management
+- SCP(servuce control policy): centrally control the use fo AWS services down to the API level across multiple accounts
+- single payment method for all accounts